callng/GQUL/README_EN.md

 ## Principle

-Android QQ uses [Tencent Device-oriented Service (TDS) Shiply Distribution Platform](https://shiply.tds.qq.com/) to distribute update packages based on pre-defined QQ numbers and configuration libraries.
+Android QQ uses [Tencent Device-oriented Service (TDS) Shiply Containing and Distributing Platform](https://shiply.tds.qq.com/) to distribute update packages based on pre-defined QQ numbers and configuration libraries.
 This project simulates the construction of the data requested by Android QQ to Shiply Platform and expects to get the response from Shiply Platform with the download link of the update installation package.